shayki5/azure-devops-create-pr-task/README.md

     # If you not specify anything the default will be "$(Build.Repository.Name)".
     githubRepository: # Default: $(Build.Repository.Name).
     # When you choose Azure DevOps in `repoType` - by default the PR will be for the current repository
-    # You can select another repository from this project or onther project in your account
+    # You can select another repository from this project or another project in your account
     # For this, specify `select` in `repositorySelectionMethod` and put the project id & git repo id
     repositorySelectionMethod: select
     projectId: '7fcdaf44-b831-4faa-b2fe-8k7a19a1d1af'